skydusk/skydusk.github.io/_posts/2015-08-27-migrating.md

 categories:
 ---

-#  Migrating a Synology volume from SHR to SHR2 #

 When I first setup my NAS I opted for SHR (Synology Hybrid Raid) with 1 disk redundancy.
 Since then I’ve seen storage prices tumble, and with the future of big storage looking so promising (Samsung 16TB SSD anyone?)
 I realized SHR2 with 2 disk redundancy would have been a better option, after all the only constant with hard drives is that they are bound to fail sooner or later.
 Unfortunatley whatever you select when a volume is created cannot be changed, so the following is the next best solution when you want to migrate a volume to a different type of RAID

 > **Old SHR setup:**